 A credit card annual fee is usually charged when you first activate the account, and then around the same time every 12 months after that.
-If you have a card that offers a $0 annual fee in the first year, though, the standard annual fee will be charged for the first time around 12 months from when you activated the card.
+If you have a card that offers a $0 annual fee in the first year, the standard annual fee will be charged for the first time around 12 months from when you activated the card.

-After that, the annual fee will be added to your balance each year around the same date.
 Use this guide to learn more about credit card annual fees, including ways to avoid and reduce the costs.

 Compare credit cards offering no annual fee

 How can I avoid paying a credit card’s annual fee?

 If you have a credit card that offers no annual fee in the first year, you can avoid this cost by cancelling the account within the first 12 months.
 To do this, you’ll need to make note of the date you got the card, pay off your full balance and then contact your credit card company and ask to close the account before the anniversary of your account opening.